The BIG IDEA—Global research reveals 9 factors you can apply to your life to increase your odds of living a longer and more fulfilling life.

 The famed Danish Twin Study established that only about 25% of how long we live is determined by genes.
 Therefore, behavioral and lifestyle choices play a majority role in longevity.

 - Move Naturally—The healthiest people don’t necessarily go to the gym or run marathons, but they constantly move.
 Many had gardens and did yard work.
 The bottom line—whatever you do, just keep moving as you age!

 - Having Purpose—The Blue Zones research identified this concept as “Why I wake up in the morning.”
 Astonishingly, they found that knowing your purpose could add 7 additional years to your life expectancy.

-- Down Shift Regularly—Physician Richard Swensen is the author of the bestselling book Margin, in which he says, “Overload is the disease of our time.”
+- Down Shift Regularly—Physician Richard Swensen is the author of the bestselling book Margin, in which he says, “Overload is the disease of our time and margin is the cure.”
 Many Americans see busyness as a status symbol, and this frequently applies to both their professional and personal lives.
 It’s becoming increasingly common to jam-pack our kids’ schedules with every conceivable opportunity.
 More must be better right?
 But ongoing stress can lead to chronic inflammation which is associated with every major age-related disease.
 People who live past age 100 don’t do this.
 The Adventists retreated to quiet prayer, Ikarians napped, and Sardinians went to happy hour.
 What is clear is that the world’s longest living people have consistent routines to slow down and shed stress.
 Life is way too short to race through it at breakneck speed.